ghowland/sireus/documentation/godoc.md

     WebPath                   string   `json:"web_path"`                    // Path to the Handlebars template content.
 Holds *.hbs files
     SiteConfigPath            string   `json:"site_config_path"`            // Path to the config.yaml file that contains a Site.
 For now only 1, but later will make this dynamic
     CurvePathFormat           string   `json:"curve_path_format"`           // String to format for each of the Curve JSON files, that contain the points we use to calculate from a curve
+    ServerLoopDelay           Duration `json:"server_loop_delay"`           // After running the server loop, how long to delay, so we aren't in full spin lock.
+This should be short like "0.8s"
+    QueryLockTimeout          Duration `json:"query_lock_timeout"`          // We run Queries in the background, if they run longer than this, clear the lock.
+This should be a longer time, like "60s".
+TODO(ghowland): Pass in custom contexts and cancel them?
+Better to really control it.
     QueryFastInternal         Duration `json:"query_fast_interval"`         // BotQuery.Interval is overridden when users interact with the app, so they get fast interactive responses
     QueryFastDuration         Duration `json:"query_fast_duration"`         // Duration QueryFastInterval is maintained after the last user interaction
     InteractiveSessionTimeout Duration `json:"interactive_session_timeout"` // Duration an InteractiveSession is kept until it is assumed finished, and can be purged